ResearchComputing/Documentation/docs/running-jobs/slurm-commands.md

 ## Finding queuing information with `squeue`

-The `squeue` command is a tool we use to pull up information about the jobs in queue.
+The `squeue` command is a tool we use to pull up information about the jobs currently in the Slurm queue.
 By default, the squeue command will print out the *__job ID__*, *__partition__*, *__username__*, *__job status__*, *__number of nodes__*, and *__name of nodes__* for all jobs queued or running within Slurm.
-Usually you wouldn't need information for all jobs that were queued in the system, so we can specify jobs that only you are running with the `--user` flag:
+Usually, you wouldn't need information for all jobs that were queued in the system, so we can specify jobs that only you are running with the `--user` flag: